miner/herbert/README.md

   functions.
 A named schema expression is a convenient way to encapsulate constraint.
 The `conform` function (and variants) take a `context` argument which is a map with two keys:
   `:predicates` and `:expressions`.
 The value for :predicates is a map of symbols to vars.
-The vars name Clojure functions that implement the predicate test for the schema.
-If the constraint is parameterized, the implementing function should take those paramenters first.
+The vars name Clojure functions that implement the predicate test for the key symbol.
+If the predicate is parameterized, the implementing function should take those paramenters first.
 In all cases, the last argument should be the item in question.
-Note, the schema function should accept all values for consideration without throwing an exception.
-For example, the `even` constraint predicate is implemented with a test of `integer?` as well as `even?` since the latter will throw on non-integer values.
+Note, the predicate should accept all values for consideration without throwing an exception.
+For example, the `even` schema predicate is implemented with a test of `integer?` as well as `even?` since the latter will throw on non-integer values.
 The default predicates are defined in the var `miner.herbert/default-predicates`.
 The :expressions value should be a vector of alternating symbol and schema-expression pairs (as in a `let` form).
-The schema expressions are processed in order so later schema expressions can refer to previously named schema expressions.
+The schema expressions are processed in order.
+A schema expression can refer to previously named schema expressions.

 ## Examples